House Life

 Apply to a PC:

-• Investigate your options on the CHAS and House websites and note any special essay requirements here ***(we also have a CHAS Living Fair on January 22nd from 8-10pm in McClelland dining area for you to ask all your questions!)
+• Investigate your options on the CHAS and House websites and note any special essay requirements here.

 • Select a PC that interests you

-• Apply (with roommates or as an individual) as part of Room Selection from your MyHomeAtPenn portal between January 23rd and February 2nd at 1pm.
+• Apply (with roommates or as an individual) as part of Room Selection from your MyHomeAtPenn portal between January 22nd at 1pm and February 10th at 5pm.

 • Watch for email updates about assignment decisions